stevenmahabir/blackjack-game/README.md

 A console-based Blackjack (21) game implementation in Java, supporting multiple players with betting mechanics and standard casino rules.

+This project is a fully functional text-based Blackjack card game developed in Java as part of my enterprise Java course at Sheridan College.
+The game simulates a casino blackjack table where 1-7 players can compete against a dealer, managing their bankrolls through multiple rounds of play.

+The implementation follows object-oriented programming principles with a clear class hierarchy, separating concerns between game logic, player management, card handling, and user interaction.
+Players can place bets, make strategic hit/stand decisions, and track their winnings across multiple rounds until they choose to leave or run out of money.
+The game enforces standard casino rules, including automatic dealer play, proper blackjack payouts (3:2), and ace value calculation from 11 - 1 to prevent unnecessary busts.
+However, what this program does not offer is the ability to split cards or place side bets.

 ![Game Setup](SetupGame(Game1).png)

 ## Features